ROCm/rocm-install-on-linux/docs/install/3rd-party/llama-cpp-install.rst

    Tag endings of ``_full``, ``_server``, and ``_light`` serve different purposes for entrypoints as follows:

-   - Full: This image includes both the main executable file and the tools to convert ``LLaMA`` models into ``ggml`` and convert into 4-bit quantization.
+   - Full: This image includes both the main executable file and the tools to convert ``LLaMA`` models into ``ggml`` and apply 4-bit quantization.
    - Server: This image only includes the server executable file.
    - Light: This image only includes the main executable file.